-The Valley-vent ventilator project is financed by the IIED centre and is also assisted by a few others.
+The Valley-inspiron ventilator project is financed by the IIED centre and is also assisted by a few others.
 The project was undertaken despite strict lock-down conditions and non-availability of materials and components, which were subsequently arranged from different sources and disassembling obsolete pieces of equipment.
-Since NIT Srinagar was converted into a quarantine centre and the centre was unable to obtain curfew passes for the team, the trio decided to undertake this project in a tinkering lab of the Green valley school situated in Ellahi Bagh, and used many of the lab facilities such as 3d printer etc. The ventilator presently is in the testing phase and only after obtaining the final approvals from the medical fraternity, it would be taken to the next stage of manufacturing.
+Since NIT Srinagar was converted into a quarantine centre and the centre was unable to obtain curfew passes for the team, the trio decided to undertake this project at tinkering lab of Green valley school situated at Ellahi Bagh, and used many of the lab facilities such as 3d printer etc. The ventilator presently is in the testing phase and only after obtaining the final approvals from the medical fraternity, it would be taken to the next stage of manufacturing.
 Local industry has offered support to produce it in large volumes and supply it to local hospitals.

 The worldwide medical community currently faces a critical shortage of medical equipment to address the COVID-19 pandemic.
 In particular, that is the case for ventilators too, which are needed during COVID-19 related treatment at the onset, during the intensive care phase and during the much-extended recovery times.
 Companies are scaling up production, but this will not be sufficient to meet the demand according to the current forecast.
-Amid the pandemic crisis in India, there was a need in the erstwhile state of Jammu & Kashmir to cater to the local shortage of this medical equipment and develop a somewhat semiautomatic mechanical ventilator that could be used in emergency medical units in hospital as well as mobile medical units such as ambulances, in order to provide emergency ventilator requirements to patients going to a milder phase of COVID illness.
-The design of a ventilator was developed using locally available shelf components and could be easily manufactured and scaled up and integrated into the hospital environment to support COVID-19 patients.
+Amid the pandemic crisis in India, there was a need in the erstwhile state of Jammu & Kashmir to cater to the local shortage of this medical equipment and develop a somewhat semiautomatic mechanical ventilator that could be used in emergency medical units in hospital as well as mobile medical units such as ambulances, in order to provide emergency ventilation requirements to patients going to a milder phase of COVID illness.
 The unit is designed to support standard ventilator modes of operation, most importantly PRVC (Pressure Regulated Volume Control) mode, SIMV-PC (Synchronised Intermittent Mandatory Ventilation); and in addition, a basic mode of operation: CPAP (Continuous Positive Airway Pressure).
 The unit is not yet approved medical device and is in the concept and prototyping stage.
-There is a warfooting plan to test the unit by simulation models initially followed by the animal testing and finally human testing before delivering it to the hospital for patient use.
+There is a war-footing plan to test the unit by simulation models initially followed by human testing before delivering it to the hospital for patient use.